lessy-community/lessy/docs/tests.md

 Tests' suite is run against [TravisCI](https://travis-ci.org/marienfressinaud/lessy).
 Pull requests must pass tests to be merged so please make sure it's all green before asking for a review!

+If you want to know more about how to write tests, please have a look to [the dedicated document](backend/writing_tests.md).